 - But what is more important?
 Telling the truth?
-Or making the nation feel
+Or making the nation feel better?

-    better?

-    Sometimes both of these can't be achieved at the same time, and the

-    president has to pick one or the other.
+Sometimes, both of these can't be achieved simultaneously, and the president has to pick one or the other.

 - Which one would be more persuasive?

 In the 1970s, the U.S. economy was in trouble.
 The world's oil producers cut off the United States' global oil supply, which caused gas prices to rise tremendously and gas stations to run out of fuel.

 During this period, money began to lose value, and the prices for things like groceries began to climb.

 Overall, the U.S. economy was out of control and defied what economists thought was possible.
 Drastic measures would be required to fix it.